 Given past experience, a maximum lifespan of 10 years is considered standard under ‘typical’ use.
-Typical use means that, among other things, Divers are not exposed to extreme temperatures over extended periods of time, the measurement sampling interval is not set at 1 second, a download is not requested by modem every hour, etc.
+Typical use means that, among other things, Divers are not exposed to extreme temperatures over extended periods of time, the measurement sampling interval is not set to 1 second, a data download is not requested every hour, etc.

 - 1 measurement per hour over a period of 10 years produces 87,600 measurements.

 - 1 measurement every 15 minutes over a period of 10 years produces 350,400 measurements.

 The lifespan of the battery is also affected by temperature.
 Extremely, high or low temperatures will reduce the lifespan of the battery.

 Can I use a Diver for surface water applications?

 Although the Divers are specifically designed for groundwater applications in mind, they can also be used in surface water applications.
 Two specific issues related to surface water are:

 - rapid temperature fluctuations; the small size of the Diver makes it respond quickly to temperature changes.